What to Do If: You Test Positive and Live in a Residence Hall

 - A representative from Housing and Residence Life will contact you to identify any special needs or accommodations you may need during your isolation period.

-- You will be transported by a WVU van or bus.
+- You will be transported by a WVU van or bus to your isolation location.
 Service is available 9 a.m. to 10 p.m. seven days a week.

-- You will receive a packing list, three packing boxes, labels and a moving cart from a member of Housing and Residence Life.
-You will have at least one hour to pack.
+- You will receive a packing list and will have at least one hour to pack.

-- Each residence hall will have a designated drop-off location for your boxes/personal items and for you to access transportation to Arnold Apartments.
+- Each residence hall will have a designated drop-off location for your personal items and for you to access transportation.

 If You Leave Campus